scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 should follow, and existing packages should slowly adopt.
 The reasoning for each decision is outlined as well.

+There are currently three popular packaging systems.
+This guide covers [Setuptools][], which is currently the only system that supports compiled extensions.
+If you are not planning on writing C/C++ code, [Flit][] and [Poetry][] are the other two systems, and are drastically simpler - most of this page is unneeded for those systems.

+Also see the [Python packaging guide][], though the material here is currently more consistent, practical, and up-to-date.

 > #### Note
 >
 > Raw source lives in git and has a `setup.py`.
 You *can* install directly from
 > git via pip, but normally users install from distributions hosted on PyPI.
-There
-> are three options: **A)** A source package, which ends in `.tar.gz`.
-This is a copy
+> There are three options: **A)** A source package, called an SDist and has a
+> name that ends in `.tar.gz`.
+This is a copy of the GitHub repository,
-> of the GitHub repository, stripped of a few specifics like CI files, and possibly
+> stripped of a few specifics like CI files, and possibly with submodules
-> with submodules included (if there are any). **B)** A pure python wheel, which
+> included (if there are any). **B)** A pure python wheel, which ends in `.whl`
-> ends in `.whl` - this is only possible if there are no compiled extensions in the
+> - this is only possible if there are no compiled extensions in the library.
-> library.
-This does *not* contain a setup.py, but rather a `PKG_INFO` file that is
+> This does *not* contain a setup.py, but rather a `PKG_INFO` file that is
 > rendered from setup.py (or from another build system). **C)** If not pure
 > Python, a collection of wheels for every binary platform, generally one per
 > supported Python version and OS as well.
 >
 > Developer requirements (users of A or git) are generally higher than the
-> requirements to use B or C.
+> requirements to use B or C. Poetry creates SDists that include a setup.py,
+> and both alternate packing systems produce "normal" wheels.

 ## Package structure (medium priority)